0x1eef/xchan.rb/README.md

 __2.__

-The following example sends a object from the parent process to the child process, unlike the first example that sent objects from the child process to the parent process.
+The following example demonstrates sending an object from a parent process to a child process, unlike the first example that sent objects from a child process to a parent process.

 ```ruby
 require 'xchan'